- Flowchart - Specialist recognition pathway

 IMGs - medical qualifications obtained overseas

-An IMG with formal postgraduate radiology or radiation oncology specialist qualifications in their country of training wishing to work in Australia must first apply to the Australian Medical Council (AMC) for specialist recognition, whereby the relevant qualifications are checked through the International Credentials Service (EICS) of the Educational Commission for the Foreign Medical Graduates (ECFMG).
+An IMG with formal postgraduate radiology or radiation oncology specialist qualifications in their country of training wishing to work in Australia must first apply to the AMC (http://www.amc.org.au/) for primary source verification (PSV) of their medical qualification and all specialist qualifications attained (or the highest qualification attained).
+All relevant documentation and qualifications are checked through the International Credentials Service (EICS) of the Educational Commission for the Foreign Medical Graduates (ECFMG).

-The application is in turn referred to the College to determine whether the IMG’s qualifications and professional experience are comparable to those of an Australian-trained specialist.
+After the PSV submission is made to the AMC, the IMG applies directly to the College for specialist recognition to determine if the applicant's training, qualifications and professional experience are comparable to an Australian-trained specialist.

 You should be advised that, under the terms of the Commonwealth Health Insurance Act, practitioners who did not obtain their medical degree in Australia may be restricted in their ability to access Medicare benefits even after obtaining Fellowship.
 For further information regarding access to Medicare Benefits, refer to the Australian Government Medicare Australia website and contact them directly - http://www.humanservices.gov.au/